lithnet/access-manager-docs/docs/getting_started/Installing-the-Access-Manager-Service.md

 4. An SSL certificate for the AMS web site

 ## Step 1: Create a service account
 The Access Manger Service needs to run under the context of a domain user account.
 We strongly recommend using a group-managed service account for this purpose.
-We've created a [[guide for setting up a GMSA|Creating-a-service-account-for-the-Access-Manager-Service]] which includes a script to get you up and running quickly.
+[We've created a guide for setting up a GMSA](Creating-a-service-account-for-the-Access-Manager-Service) which includes a script to get you up and running quickly.

 Do not grant any specific permissions to this account and most certainly don't add it to super-privileged groups like Domain Administrators.
 As you go through the setup process, you'll be given scripts to delegate permissions specific to the functionality you want to enable.